keploy/community-blog/cmaw3aebz001909jshr28cnpb.md

 * **Key Differences Between MCP & A2A:** While MCP focuses on connecting LLMs to external tools, A2A enables peer-to-peer agent orchestration; we’ll compare their communication patterns, security models, and use cases

-* **Hands-On Walkthrough: Connecting to a Google Maps MCP Server Using Smithery:** Step-by-step with the `mcp-google-map` server—installing via `npx @smithery/cli`Inspecting available Google Maps tools, defining a `mapRequest` schema, publishing events, and consuming responses.
+* **Hands-On Walkthrough: Connecting to a Google Maps MCP Server Using Smithery:** Step-by-step with the `mcp-google-map` server installing via `npx @smithery/cli`Inspecting available Google Maps tools, defining a `mapRequest` schema, publishing events, and consuming responses.

 ## Why did MCP even come into the picture?

-If you’ve ever tried building an app from scratch—no starter kits, no boilerplate—you know it’s a rare beast these days, with countless templates and low-code tools doing the heavy lifting for you.
+If you’ve ever tried building an app from scratch no starter kits, no boilerplate you know it’s a rare beast these days, with countless templates and low-code tools doing the heavy lifting for you.
 Even for a simple feature that involves only a handful of actions, you end up defining dozens of functions, wiring up API calls, and wrestling with sprawling context just to keep everything in sync.
 When an LLM is responsible for scaffolding that code, you run into even more headaches: prompt length limits, out-of-date API knowledge, and unpredictable behavior.

 LLMs have been in the mainstream long enough that it’s time to agree on a clear, uniform architecture.
 Enter MCP: Instead of juggling thousands of variable names across multiple data structures, you define a single protocol for events and context.
-No more patching together mismatched structs—just a consistent, scalable way to connect your model to the tools and services you need.
+No more patching together mismatched structs just a consistent, scalable way to connect your model to the tools and services you need.

-### **Outdated Context**
+1. ### **Outdated Context**

 * **Stale API Definitions**
-    Over time, APIs evolve—endpoints change, parameters get deprecated, and response schemas shift.
+    Over time, APIs evolve endpoints change, parameters get deprecated, and response schemas shift.
 Without a centralized contract, your app’s code can keep calling methods that no longer exist or behave differently.

 * **Fragmented Knowledge Sources**
     When different modules or team members maintain their own partial docs or code snippets, it’s easy for some parts of the system to reference legacy behavior while others assume the latest version.

 * **Hard-to-Track Dependencies**
-    Without a single source of truth, you’ll spend hours hunting down which version of an API a given function was written against—worse if multiple microservices rely on slightly different variants.
+    Without a single source of truth, you’ll spend hours hunting down which version of an API a given function was written against worse if multiple microservices rely on slightly different variants.

-### **Context Limit by LLMs**
+2. ### **Context Limit by LLMs**

 * **Token Budget Constraints**
     Large language models typically cap out around 8k–32k tokens.
 If your prompt needs to load dozens of function signatures, data models, and example payloads, you risk hitting that limit—and getting incomplete or truncated responses.